2008 Summer Reading List

 There is one more.
 The “sisterhood” was formed when the courts did not serve up justice for various reasons.
 The women of the sisterhood are vigilantes of sorts…keeps you wanting to read them all and waiting for Fern Michaels to keep writing new ones.
 She had decided to end the series after the original 6, however, could not give up the characters

-Joan Houston, Physical Plant Staff Assistant
+Joan Houston, Facility Services Staff Assistant

 Eat, Pray, Love by Elizabeth Gilbert.
 A popular one this year, but a must read.
 It really opened my eyes to enjoying the simple things life offers everyday.